Yes No Share to Facebook

 [13] Much has been written on how probable or likely a harm needs to be in order to be considered reasonably foreseeable.
 The parties raise the question of whether a reasonably foreseeable harm is one whose occurrence is probable or merely possible.
 In my view, these terms are misleading.
 Any harm which has actually occurred is “possible”; it is therefore clear that possibility alone does not provide a meaningful standard for the application of reasonable foreseeability.
 The degree of probability that would satisfy the reasonable foreseeability requirement was described in The Wagon Mound (No. 2) as a “real risk”, i.e. “one which would occur to the mind of a reasonable man in the position of the defendan[t] . . . and which he would not brush aside as far-fetched” (Overseas Tankship (U.K.) Ltd. v.
 Miller Steamship Co.
 Pty., [1967] A.C.
 617 (P.C.), at p.
 643).

 As explained in Rankin and Mustapha, foreseeability involves whether a person of similar intellectual fortitude could reasonably anticipate that certain conduct could result in the occurrence of harm to another person.
-Additionally, per Rankin and Mustapha, when reviewing whether harm was foreseeable a court must consider the incident from the perspective of foresight rather than in hindsight.
+Moreover, according to the principles established in Rankin and Mustapha, when evaluating whether harm was foreseeable, a court should approach the situation from the perspective of foresight before the incident occurred rather than in hindsight after the incident occurred.

 Summary Comment